 MEDICAL DISCLAIMER: All information presented on this website is for informational purposes only.
 This website is NOT intended to diagnose, treat, cure or prevent any disease and is NOT intended to be a substitute or replacement for any medical treatment.
 Please seek the advice of a healthcare professional for your specific health concerns.
 Individual results may vary.Gabi

 For those who are new to my blog (you can follow me on Instagram or Facebook), my big passion is to prepare personal care products at home.
 I also love to make “fresh instant products” with food for face or hair masks.
 Read here some recipes!
 They are so-called by me because I prefer to use them right after I’ve prepared them.

 I decided to test the rice water because I thought it would be great to discover that rice water could no longer be only a waste but an added value for my skincare.
 To prepare it, it is better to wash the rice thoroughly with water to remove dust.
 Rinse the rice a couple of times before cooking it.
 During cooking, the rice (I chose basmati) releases nutrients into its cooking water.
 I drained the rice and collected the water in a pot.

 That’s all.
 The product is ready.

 Short break!
 “Do you want to start making your own products at home??”
 Start now, click here!

 Rice Water for skin

 Results: Absolutely to recommend!
-Smooth, soft and luminous skin!
+Smooth, soft, and luminous skin!
 The effect lasted for more than 4 days!
 Fantastic!!
 TOP!
 I will certainly reuse it and I’m already thinking of strengthening its effectiveness with some additional ingredients!
 As soon as I make it I’ll write you a post!
-Subscribe to the newsletter so you won’t miss any post.
+Subscribe to the newsletter so you won’t miss any posts.